Former Sen. Norm Coleman says cancer has returned

-MINNEAPOLIS (AP) — Former Minnesota Sen. Norm Coleman says he is being treated for lung cancer.
+MINNEAPOLIS (AP) — Former Minnesota Sen. Norm Coleman says he is being treated for stage 4 lung cancer.

-The 68-year-old Republican announced his condition Tuesday in a posting on Facebook.
-It comes about two and a half years after he was diagnosed with throat and neck cancer.
+The 68-year-old Republican discussed his condition Tuesday in a posting on Facebook.

+The announcement comes about two and a half years after he was diagnosed with throat and neck cancer.
 Coleman underwent surgery, chemotherapy and radiation after his initial diagnosis.
 He had eventually been pronounced cancer-free.

 Coleman says he has never felt in better shape and his “hopes and prayers are for a very long time.”